ostrodmit/ostrodmit.github.io/index.md

 _I am on the job market in 2021/2022.
 In academia I only consider tenure-track positions._
 </span>

 In 2019--2021 I was a postdoc at USC Viterbi with [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/research/).
-In the previous 1.5 years I was an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).
+Previously, I was an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).
 I graduated with a PhD in 2018.
 My advisors were [Anatoli Juditsky](https://ljk.imag.fr/membres/Anatoli.Iouditski/) and [Zaid Harchaoui](http://faculty.washington.edu/zaid/index.html).
 I also collaborated with [Arkadi Nemirovski](https://www2.isye.gatech.edu/~nemirovs/).
 <br />